Early detection of scoliosis

 If the reddened areas become very dark or abrasions on the skin surface appear, the corset must be adjusted.

-Why are there expansion spaces in my RSC® Brace?
+Why are there expansion spaces in my Original RSC® Brace?

 The unrestricted movement of your chest and spine in the expansion spaces must always be maintained.
 Doing physiotherapy using the Schroth method or the BSRS (Barcelona Scoliosis Rehabilitation School) concept, which originated based on the teachings of Katharina Schroth and Christa Lehnert-Schroth, is actually the optimum combination to correct your spine and chest.